sohang3112/generic-table/README.md

 - File extension for table could be '.table'.
 - Suggest error messages.

+## TODO
+### (but no idea how!)
+- A table where the optimal column lengths are auto-calculated for each column given a condition.
+  (Optimal could be defined as 'shortest possible table height' and Condition be defined as 'table width cannot exceed a maximum width, eg. page width')

 ## Style Guide
 ### (mostly borrowed from online style guides)
 - Try to avoid macros, pointers, `goto`.